fivehills/discourse-corpora-resources/readme.md

 Discourse or text generally has multiple clauses or sentences.
 The parts of discourse are interrelated and form a coherent whole that clearly expresses a meaning.
 Since communication mostly takes place in discourse (text), research in language sciences cannot simply confine itself to words and sentences.
 Discourse in the wider sense underlies disciplines such as law, religion, politics, science amongst others. **Discourse structure**, like syntax, concerns the ways in which discourse units are brought together to form a coherent discourse.
 Discourse structure mostly concerns the logical and topological interrelations of discourse units (or elementary discourse units, EDUs).
 Discourse structure reflects the thematic organization of the text at various levels of granularity and it constrains semantic interpretations. **Discourse relation** is the semantic or logical meaning of the connections between discourse units.
 It is a central concern in discourse structure.
 The processing of discourse structure is thus a crucial part of research in linguistics, especially that concerning natural language processing.
 The study of the processing of discourse structure is particularly helpful when it comes to seeing how humans comprehend language in a real-world context.

+# The python scripts in the folder (PDTB2dep) can convert the PDTB annotations into discourse dependency information

+The following is about some possible explorations based on discourse dependency.
 # Theories of discourse structure

 Researchers have developed many different theories of discourse and these reflect many and various perspectives on textual coherence.